tverweij/KerioIpBlocker/README.md

 The KerioIPBlocker blocks IPv4 Addresses that are connecting to your environment, but are listed as 100% confident that they are abused.
 The program doesn't check or block what is already blocked by Kerio.
 It only blocks malicious IP's that really *connect*.

+Besides blocking, the software also reports failed connection attemps to the AbuseIPDB.

+**Important** If you upgrade, you need to add a new traffic rule, see step 5 at the Configuration of the Kerio Firewall.

 This software is build in the next generation of Visual Basic - RemObjects Mercury.

 **Note** As I have Ipv4 only, the software is not tested with IPv6